jaredly/j3/Roadmap.md

 - ok dropping the (compose-subst) invariant helpeddd took off .75s from algw-subst -> algw-subst
 - [ ] BUG the NSDragger doesn't update when errors are no longer there

+WOWWWWWWW that's crazy, just making the inner-loop of `unify-inner` opt out of the `subst`ing makes it soooo much faster, even faster than type-args??? what is happening.
+LOL ok, it got a lot faster because it was broken 😂

 # BUGGY - rm top node